guerilla7/a2a-agents-secure-verfication-poc/README.md

 # A2A Agents Secure Verification POC
-a Python proof-of-concept (PoC) application that outlines how one might approach the security formal verification of LLM Agent applications communicating using the Google A2A (Agent-to-Agent) protocol.
+a Python proof-of-concept (PoC) application that outlines how one might approach the formal security verification of LLM Agent applications communicating using the Google A2A (Agent-to-Agent) protocol.
->>>>>>> 50c4f8983b7242f240fa55b7398ecee22778c117

 This PoC will simulate the formal verification process by: